tomjoht/documentation-theme-jekyll/pages/en/firmware_upload.md

 2. Install the Arduino Json Library v6.x from ther Library Manager
 3. Configure your board: ESP32 Dev Module or similar board
 4. Select partion schema to **minimal** ([OTA with 1.9Mb to app 190kbs to SPIFFS](https://codeblog.dotsandbrackets.com/arduino-cli-partition-scheme/))
-5. Configure your WiFi credentials in the sketch
+5. Configure your WiFi credentials in the downloaded sketch
 6. Build and upload, wait for, the last version of CanAirIO will be installed
 7. (optional) see the progress on Serial console or monitor.
 8. Android app guide for using the device like a [mobile or fixed air quality station](https://github.com/kike-canaries/canairio_firmware/blob/master/README.md#android-canairio-app)